Amy Hebert: Legal proceedings and punishment

-The prosecuting attorney was the district attorney of the Lafourche Parish, Camille "Cam" Morvant II.
+The prosecuting attorney was the district attorney of Lafourche Parish, Camille "Cam" Morvant II.
 The defense lawyers were George Parnham, Richard Goorley, and Marty Stroud; the first had defended Andrea Yates and the latter two were from Capital Assistance Project of Louisiana.
 This was the first capital murder case tried by Morvant.

 Morvant stated that Hebert was resentful of her ex-husband, while her defense attorneys argued she was under a form of insanity.
 Dr. Alexandra Philips, the psychiatrist at Ochsner St. Anne, stated that Hebert, an evangelical Christian, had told her "Satan was in the room laughing at her".
 Both the prosecution and defense had psychiatrists who supported their respective versions of the events.
 The prosecutor also presented two suicide notes written by Hebert to her ex-husband and mother in law, which stated that he had committed infidelity and that he would not get the children.
 Sophia Ruffin of The Houma Times characterized the notes as "vitriolic".
 According to court testimony, Hebert's mother-in-law encouraged the children to have a relationship with their stepmother, something Hebert disapproved of.

 Hebert was convicted of the murders and received two life sentences, one for each child.
 Even though Goorley asked the judge to let her serve the sentences concurrently, on the grounds that she had no previous criminal record, District Judge Jerome Barbera instead chose to mandate that Hebert's life sentences be served consecutively on the basis that she had killed two people.
 Jurors voted on whether to give her the death penalty, but the 9-3 vote in favor of death was insufficient to successfully sentence her to death, as the State of Louisiana requires a unanimous decision; therefore, the default punishment of life in prison applied.
 The trial had a cost of about $100,000.

 As a sentenced felon, Hebert is incarcerated at LCIW.
 In 2011 and 2015 her appeals were denied by the Louisiana Supreme Court.

 Subsequently, Hebert entered an appeal in federal court.
 Her legal representation, based in New Orleans, was Letty S. Di Giulio, who stated that the interviews with mental health experts proved she was insane.
 The appeal accused the attorney of doing low quality work and the courts of improperly vetting the jury pool.
 In May 2018, the U.S. Fifth Circuit Court of Appeals denied the appeal.
 The U.S. Supreme Court denied a hearing of her appeal in April 2019.
-Joe Soignet, an assistant attorney with LaFourche Parish's courts, stated that the action, which is an example of the length of time an appeals process is completed for a prisoner, as over a decade had elapsed after the conviction, "literally closes the book on the case."
+Joe Soignet, an assistant attorney with Lafourche Parish's courts, stated that the action, which is an example of the length of time an appeals process is completed for a prisoner, as over a decade had elapsed after the conviction, "literally closes the book on the case."

 LCIW was damaged by 2016 flooding; As of 2019 Hebert was held in the LCIW temporary facility in the former Jetson Center for Youth in East Baton Rouge Parish.